 When the work is finished, RelaxAway, Half Moon Cay is set to offer a smoother, more comfortable beach experience while keeping the natural beauty that made the island so popular in the first place.

 Carnival is also giving Mahogany Bay in Roatán a fresh identity.
 It will become Isla Tropicale, the third destination in the line’s Paradise Collection, alongside Celebration Key and RelaxAway, Half Moon Cay.
-The aim is to create a more polished, beach centred experience that feels consistent across all three locations.
+The aim is to create a more polished, beach centered experience that feels consistent across all three locations.

 Upgrades include new lounging areas, improved beach access, refreshed dining spots and more activities for guests who want something beyond sunbathing.
 It is not a complete rebuild, but it is enough to make the port feel noticeably different from the Mahogany Bay many cruisers are used to.